 It was 1947 when Howard Hughes, the US visionary aviator and aircraft designer, used epoxies for the first time in the construction of his airlift flying boat “Spruce Goose”.
-Also known as HK-4 Hercules, this aircraft was designed during World War II to transport cargo and troops over long distances.
+This aircraft, also known as HK-4 Hercules, was designed during World War II to transport cargo and troops over long distances.
 Its massive size and distinctive wooden construction – assembled with three layers of epoxy glue – made it an American icon.
 Epoxies and aircraft design have been inseparable ever since.

 The first modern use of epoxy resins in aircraft design dates back to about 40 years ago when boron-reinforced epoxy composite was used for the skins of the empennages of US fighter aircrafts F14 and F15.
 At first, epoxy-based composite materials were used only in secondary structures, but soon engineers realised that their use in primary structures, such as wings and fuselages, would improve the performance of the whole aircraft.
 In fact, while the F15 used around 2% of composite material, the F18 included 19% and the F22 a sizeable 24%.